zac7777/Entropy/Entropy/Sets/Attachments/Armour Attachments.md

 ##### Bonuses

+*Chest Attached:* this item can only be attached to half or full armour

 *Once Vulnerable:* while equipped, if you would receive a critical hit, the source takes the avoidance roll, if they fail you only take non-critical damage.

 Avoidance type: Power